 - open airways while you sleep

 - improve the quality of your sleep

-- Mandibular Advancement Device (MAD): a mouth guard that snaps on the upper and lower arches protective your teeth and preventing your relax muscle to cause asphyxiation.
+- Mandibular Advancement Device (MAD): a mouth guard that snaps on the upper and lower arches protective your teeth and preventing you relax the muscle to cause asphyxiation.

 - Tongue Retaining Device: a mouth guard that holds your tongue in place, keeping your airway open.

-Sani Dental Group knows the importance of preventing dental diseases and protective your smile.
-Sports are a great way to spent time with your family and friends; however it is important that you use protective gear while performing these sports.
-Being a good athlete is important, but it is also important that you protect your smile, your head and your body.
-A mouth guard can prevent several oral problems and even safe your life.
-Sani Dental Group offers you several tips that help you prevent oral diseases and even help you prevent others diseases.
+Sani Dental Group knows the importance of preventing dental diseases and protect your smile.
+Sports are a great way to spent time with your family and friends; however, it is important that you use protective gear while performing these sports.
+Being a good athlete is important, but it is also important that you protect your smile, your head, and your body.
+A mouthguard can prevent several oral problems and even save your life.
+Sani Dental Group offers you several tips that help you prevent oral diseases and even help you prevent other diseases.